alexfjw/carND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at the 7th code block in the "./project_nb.ipynb").
-The image was converted to the HLS space and the sobel filter was applied to the L & S dimensions.
-Thresholding for both dimensions was used for binarization, and the outputs were combined.
+The image was converted to the HLS space and the sobel filter was applied to the x & y dimensions.
+In addition, angle thresholding was also used for the gradient, because lines to follow a certain angle.
+The combination of the L dimension, H dimension, angle thresholding and gradient magnitude thresholding helped greatly in creating a binarized image.
 Here's an example of my output for this step.

 ![alt text][image3]